Bloodline Recap: Easy Breezy

 Perhaps it’s because he still has feelings for Diana, who shows up late one night, too wasted to go home.
 She’s emotional and tries to kiss him before passing out in his bed.
 God, even people who marry into the Rayburn family are screwed up by them.
 While not sleeping beside her, John has a dream of Eric getting shot while he’s being let out for his mother’s funeral.
 Could it have been a prophecy?

 This strong hour ends with a christening and a funeral — a beginning and an end.
 John is missing from the former and Eric is late for the latter, being taken on a slow ride to the cemetery.
 While Roy stands in for John as godfather at the church, we learn that John is actually at the funeral instead.
 And that Eric is being taken so slowly to the rite that he’ll miss it as a punishment by the cops.
 Ouch.
-They even claim the the car’s transmission is shot, stopping entirely, denying someone they think is a cop killer a chance to say good-bye to his mother.
+They even claim that the car’s transmission is shot, stopping entirely, denying someone they think is a cop killer a chance to say good-bye to his mother.
 Did John make sure that happened?
 Was it to protect to Eric?
 Chelsea (Chloë Sevigny) tells John that a van was at the cemetery to take pictures, but it could have been someone planning to take out Eric instead.
 Did John just save the life of the man he framed?

 Other Notes